dh256git/project27/src/about/index.md

 The culture at {{ site.brand }} is defined by four core values:

-1. Commitment
+1. Respect
-2. Openness
+2. Accessibility
-3. Respect
+3. Commitment
 4. Engagement

 [Read more about our values](./values.html)